YakivGalkin/flutterbase-taxi/README.md

 The Real taxi app requires development of a scalable server/cloud side storage and logic, authentication, payments, much more complex workflow/state management, automated testing and deployment, etc. After all, you will probably notice that no sources from this prototype become a part of a production code.

 Below are some hints that might be helpful if you decide to go further:

 Make sure you can efficiently handle GEO queries on the server side.
 Google Firestore requires some workarounds to do it properly.

 Most payment gateways require user authorisation on the native bank web ui.
 Test if you can integrate it with the Flutter Web View or Flutter deep links callback.

 ## Thanks

-I would like to take an opportunity and say big thanks to all the Flutter team and its community for building such amazing technology for developers.
+I would like to thank to all the Flutter team and its community for building such amazing technology for developers.
 I really enjoy working with Flutter & Dart.

 ## Get in thought